English

 Any pre-existing illnesses may again cause liver failure.
 Some of these illnesses are Hepatitis C, fatty liver and inflamed bile ducts.

-Post Transplant Immunosuppressant Recurrences Increases Cancer Chances
+Post-Transplant Immunosuppressant Recurrences Increase Cancer Chances

 Patients undergoing liver transplants are 25% more likely to get skin cancer than others.
 Cancer can happen from drugs that suppress the immune response and other disorders like post-transplant lymphoproliferative disorder (P.T.L.D.).